Beuc/renpy-ttk/README.md

 Work on your Ren'Py translation using the PO format.
 This brings support for iterative translation:

 - Translatable strings are kept in the same order as in the Ren'Py scripts, to give you context, even after an update.
-Source file information is maintained, so you can can sort with other criteria in your PO editor if needed.
+You can also sort by other criteria in your PO editor if needed.

 - Fuzzy matching on update, so you can e.g. update a translation after a typo fix with a single click/keystroke.